metio/terraform-provider-k8s/docs/data-sources/postgres_operator_crunchydata_com_pg_admin_v1beta1_manifest.md

 - `operator` (String) Operator represents a key's relationship to the value.
 Valid operators are Exists and Equal.
 Defaults to Equal.
 Exists is equivalent to wildcard for value, so that a pod can tolerate all taints of a particular category.
 - `toleration_seconds` (Number) TolerationSeconds represents the period of time the toleration (which must be of effect NoExecute, otherwise this field is ignored) tolerates the taint.
 By default, it is not set, which means tolerate the taint forever (do not evict).
 Zero and negative values will be treated as 0 (evict immediately) by the system.
 - `value` (String) Value is the taint value the toleration matches to.
 If the operator is Exists, the value should be empty, otherwise just a regular string.

+<a id="nestedatt--spec--users"></a>
+### Nested Schema for `spec.users`

+Required:

+- `username` (String) The username for User in pgAdmin.
+Must be unique in the pgAdmin's users list.

+Optional:

+- `role` (String) Role determines whether the user has admin privileges or not.
+Defaults to User.
+Valid options are Administrator and User.